google/kf/docs/install.md

 ## Pre-requisites

-This guide is intended to provide you with all the commands you'll need to install `kf` into an existing Kubernetes cluster.
+This guide is intended to provide you with all the commands you'll need to install and use `kf`.
+It includes instructions for provisioning a new GKE cluster, as well as instructions for using an existing Kubernetes cluster.

-It assumes you have:

-* A Kubernetes cluster that:
-  * Can run containers as root.
-  * Has at least 12 vCPUs.
-  * Has at least 45G of memory.
-  * Has a minimum of three nodes.
-* A Docker-compatible container registry that you can write to.
+You must have a Docker-compatible container registry that you can push to.

 ## Configure your registry